An Advanced Look Into Causation, Prevention & Possible Solutions for Soft Tissue Injuries of the Achilles

 The Achilles T•Shellz Wrap®, is an FDA Registered Medical Device and is suitable for use at home.
 It is completely safe for people and patients to use for themselves.

-As mentioned earlier, the use of electromagnetic energy is becoming much more commonplace in North America for everyday people.
-The technology has been used for decades in the worlds of professional and amateur sport - a contributing factor as to why athletes seem to recover from injuries so quickly.
+The technology found in a T•Shellz Wrap® has been in use for decades in the worlds of professional and amateur sports - a contributing factor as to why athletes seem to recover from injuries so quickly.

-Have you ever wondered by an athlete can return to activity after 3 or 5 weeks following an achilles injury - while your average person takes much longer to return back to normal?
-The secret isn't really that much of a secret - it involves consistent treatments (meaning multiple times a day) using a diathermy treatment like the T•Shellz Wrap® to stimulate blood flow to injured soft tissue.
-Often, athletes have the luxury of using in-house therapy facilities many times per day.
+Have you ever wondered by an athlete can return to activity after 3 or 4 weeks following a knee injury - while your average person takes much longer to return back to normal?
+The secret isn't really that much of a secret - it involves consistent conservative treatment therapies such as the T•Shellz Wrap® to help stimulate blood flow to injured soft tissue.
+Most athletes have the luxury of using in-house facilities many times per day.

-How many us can afford the time and money to visit a therapy clinic multiple times a day?
+How many us can afford the time and money to visit a clinic multiple times a day?
 Very few indeed.
-This is how you can gain the same advantage that athletes enjoy in healing their own injuries - by using a device like the Achilles T•Shellz Wrap® two or three times a day on a consistent basis.
+This is how you can gain the same advantage that athletes enjoy via quick recovery from soft tissue injuries - by using a device like the Achilles T•Shellz Wrap® two or three times a day on a consistent basis.

 Consistent Treatments = Consistent And Long Term Improvement